quang-huynh/gfmp/report/gfmp-outline.markdown

 ### Give examples of where they have been used

+## Appendix: A summary of the important features of the DLMtool operating model

 ## Appendix: Case study towards more data rich/moderate spectrum (English sole?)

 ## Appendix: Case study towards the more data limited spectrum (shortraker rockfish)